MrR0807/Notes/Elastic-Search-Notes/The-Definitive-Guide.md

 ---

 Even though the document doesn’t exist (found is false), the _version number has still been incremented.
 This is part of the internal bookkeeping, which ensures that changes are applied in the correct order across multiple nodes.

+---

+When updating a document with the index API, we read the original document, make our changes, and then reindex the whole document in one go.
+The most recent indexing request wins: whichever document was indexed last is the one stored in Elasticsearch.
+If somebody else had changed the document in the meantime, their changes would be lost.